meskarune/pylogout/README.md

 # pylogout

-Python gtk system exit applet based off cb\_exit
+Python cli and gtk system exit applet based off cb\_exit

-Pylogout opens a small application that gives the user the following options:
+Running pylogout gives the user the following options:

-* lock screen
-* log out
-* suspend
-* hibernate
-* reboot
-* power off
+    Usage: pylogout [OPTIONS]

+    Leave the current Session

+     Options:
+       --version         show program's version number and exit -h, --help        show this help message and exit -S, --screenlock  Lock the screen
+       -l, --logout      Close open programs and logout -s, --suspend     Lock the screen and suspend -b, --hibernate   Lock the screen and hibernate -r, --reboot      Close open programs and reboot -p, --poweroff    Close open programs and poweroff

-Custom commands can be set in the config.py file
+Commands can be set in the config.py file

 To-do:

-* Make it actually work
 * icons
 * make it prettier
 * system tray?